Gilbert Livingston (legislator): New York ratification convention

 Livingston is now remembered most for his participation in the critical state convention, held in Poughkeepsie during the summer of 1788, that ratified the U.S. Constitution.
 The state convention in Poughskeepsie in June 1788 pitted Alexander Hamilton, John Jay, James Duane, Robert Livingston, and Richard Morris against the Clintonian faction led by Melancton Smith, John Lansing, Abraham Yates, and Gilbert Livingston.

 Hamilton's faction were against any conditional ratification, under the impression that New York would not be accepted into the Union, while Clinton's faction wanted to amend the Constitution, while maintaining the state's right to secede if their attempts failed.
 During the state convention, New Hampshire and Virginia became the ninth and tenth states to ratify the Constitution, respectively, which made any adjournment unlikely, and increased the odds of a compromise.

 During the debates in Poughkeepsie, Livingston expressed great skepticism about giving so much power to a federal government.
 He said that members of the U.S. Senate would be "strangers to the condition of the common people," and that a state government would be sufficient to deal with the "depravity of human nature."
 As to the power of the U.S. Senate to block treaties, Livingston took the position that Congress could get around the Senate as long as the treaty did not commit the United States for "a longer time" than the two-year duration of Congress.

 Livingston said he would only support ratification if amendments were made: "I will steadily persevere, in every possible means, to secure this desirable object, a revision of the Constitution."
 Ultimately, he voted for ratification, confident that the desired amendments would eventually be approved.
 The vote in Poughkeepsie was thirty (30) to twenty-seven (27), which was the closest ratification vote of any state, with many delegates reluctant to break with Governor Clinton (who opposed ratification).
 Livingston called his vote to ratify the most difficult political decision of his life, and he later felt vindicated once a bill of rights was proposed by Congress and ratified by the states.

 Slavery

 Livingston openly opposed slavery, and joined the Poughkeepsie branch of the New York Manumission Society in 1787.
 However, he was a longtime slave owner, like many of his Livingston relatives.
-He expressed his mixed feelings towards the institution in letters to his family, expressing his desire to free his own slaves, his own “principles with respect to their natural right to Freedom which i [he] suppose[d] all possess”, while simultaneously speaking to his financial dependance on them.
+He expressed his mixed feelings towards the institution in letters to his family, expressing his desire to free his own slaves, his own “principles with respect to their natural right to Freedom which i [he] suppose[d] all possess”, while simultaneously speaking to his financial dependence on them.